JmWangBio/scRNAseq/README.md

 ## Examples of output

 Here is a 2D UMAP plot with the mutual nearest neighbors in gut cells and hepatocytes highlighted.
+Yellow circles represent gut cells bearing the highest resemblance to hepatocytes, whereas purple circles denote hepatocytes bearing the highest resemblance to gut cells.
+The separate "island" in the bottom left corner mostly consists of hepatocytes at birth.
 ![MNN](Qiu_et_al/pics/liver_reembedded_2dumap.png)

 Here is a 2D UMAP plot with Gata6 expression levels highlighted.
+Gata6 is a master regulator dictating hepatic development.
 ![Gata6](Qiu_et_al/pics/liver_reembedded_2dumap_Gata6.png)

 ## Authors